Hashem Nasrallah: Career

-Personal life
+Personal life & death

 Nasrallah was responsible for receiving the mourning processions representing the University of Baghdad on Ashura.
 Along with the sons of Ayatollah Hakim, he would receive over 2000 students and 1000 professors.
 The procession would arrive to Karbala on the ninth of Muharram, visit the two shrines, then return to their accommodation, which was spread across five Hussainiyah's, and spend the night there.
 Then they would wake up the following morning, on the tenth of Muharram, and attend a majlis at the al-Masloob Hussainiyah, that started with a recitation of Ziyarat Ashura, followed by a word by a Moroccan student, an elegy by an Algerian student, and finally, a closing speech by Nasrallah, where he thanks the university, and extends his hope that they are inspired by Husayn, whose ethics provide a socio-ethical blueprint that is exemplary in the way it articulates the values of Islam.

 Nasrallah held an annual festival at his home, where he would invite high officials and dignitaries to commemorate the birth of Fatimah.
 He would either invite Sayyid Hashem al-Qari, Sayyidd Mustafa al-Faizi Al Tumah, or other orators to give a sermon, and then a discussion would follow between those present, about the merits of Fatima and her noble cause during her lifetime.
 This gathering was popular enough to be featured in the local press.

 In August 1965, the office of Abd al-Salam Arif appointed Nasrallah as saden of the al-Abbas shrine, replacing his maternal cousin, Badr al-Din Dhiya al-Din.
 This decision came as a result of the governor of Karbala, Sultan Kirmashah reporting Dhiya al-Din to the president for being inept in his job.
 However, the real reason was that Kirmashah felt that Dhiya al-Din did not show him enough respect as someone in a more senior position.
 On the other hand, Nasrallah strongly rejected this ordeal, and believed his cousin was wrongfully dismissed, so he and other members of the Nasrallah and Dhiya al-Din families lobbied for the return of Dhiya al-Din, and by October 1965, Kirmashah was transferred away from Karbala, and Dhiya al-Din was reinstated as saden.

+Nasrallah was married and had one son, Ali (b.
+1952), who is a Senior Fellow in Financial Services at the Manchester Business School, where he lectures and researches into areas relating to banking, corporate financial management and information technology.
+He is also a key adviser to Generali.